Chen An

-Chen An (died 323), courtesy name Huhou, was a Chinese military general and warlord of the Jin dynasty (266–420) and Han Zhao during the Sixteen Kingdoms period.
-During the aftermath of the Disaster of Yongjia in northern China, Chen An became a favored general of the Jin prince Sima Bao in Qinzhou, but an assassination attempt on him made by one of Bao's subordinates in 315 prompted Chen An to declare independence in Longcheng (隴城, in modern Qin'an County, Gansu).
-He submitted to the Han Zhao state in 319, but after a misunderstanding between him and the emperor, Liu Yao, Chen An rebelled in 322, declaring himself the King of Liang.
-Chen An's reign was short, as he was defeated and executed by Han Zhao forces the following year.
+Chen An (died August or September 323), courtesy name Huhou, was a Chinese military general and warlord of the Jin dynasty (266–420) and Han-Zhao during the Sixteen Kingdoms period.
+During the aftermath of the Disaster of Yongjia in northern China, Chen An became a favored general of the Jin prince Sima Bao in Qinzhou, but an assassination attempt on him made by one of Bao's subordinates in 315 prompted him to declare independence in Longcheng (隴城, in modern Qin'an County, Gansu).
+He submitted to the Zhao state in 319 but then rebelled in 322, declaring himself the King of Liang.
+His reign was short-lived, as he was defeated and executed by Zhao forces the following year.

 Chen An was well-respected among his soldiers and those living in his territory.
 The people of Longshang (隴上; north of present-day Shaanxi and west of present-day Gansu) dedicated an ode in his memory, and the prestigious Tang dynasty poet Li Bai even wrote a poem based on him.

 Background

 Chen An was born into a peasant family in Chengji County (成紀, in modern-day Tianshui, Gansu), Tianshui Commandery.
-Despite his status, he had a liking for reading and had strong ambitions.
 It was said that one day, while reading, he exclaimed, "The true man possesses a crown and chariot and bears the staff of authority.
 How can I continue to plow and hoe for long?"
 He soon left his hometown for the capital, Luoyang, to study more books.
 During this time, he read the Book of Wei and gained an admiration for the Cao Wei military general, Xu Chu, so much so that he decided to change his courtesy name to Huhou (虎侯; meaning "Tiger Marquis", one of Xu Chu's nicknames).

 After the War of the Eight Princes broke out in Jin, Chen An took the opportunity to establish ties with the ruling Sima family.
 He soon found himself serving the Prince of Nanyang, Sima Mo in Guanzhong as the Commandant of Sima Mo's personal tent.
 In 311, Sima Mo came into conflict with the Inspector of Qinzhou, Pei Bao (裴苞), so he sent Chen An to attack him.
 Chen An defeated Pei Bao and forced him to flee to Anding Commandery.